Deltares-research/DelftDashboard/README.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```

+- Make sure you have `git` installed and added to your system's `PATH` environment variable.
+You can download a Windows installer [here](https://gitforwindows.org/).

 ## Creating (or updating) the environment

 - Create (or update) the environment by executing the following in your terminal: